3 Methods of Company valuation

 This happens as only the records which the owner has paid for appear on the company’s balance sheet.
 So, if there are other assets of the business that the owner did not pay for, they are not recorded in the balance sheet.
 Along with this, a few companies have many special products or services that make them unique.
 Putting a price on these for selling the business can be difficult.

-In short, even though this method is used a lot, it cannot be used alone as it would not represent the exact value of the company.
 Then why do we use it and when is this method used?
 The following would give you an answer to this.

 Adjusted Net Asset Method